demisto/content/Packs/GreyNoise/Integrations/GreyNoise/README.md

 GreyNoise is a cybersecurity platform that collects and analyzes Internet-wide scan and attack traffic.
 With this integration, users can contextualize existing alerts, filter false-positives, identify compromised devices, and track emerging threats.
-This integration was integrated and tested with version 0.7.0 of GreyNoise.
+This integration was integrated and tested with version 2.0.1 of the GreyNoise SDK.
-Supported Cortex XSOAR versions: 5.0.0 and later.
+Supported Cortex XSOAR versions: 5.5.0 and later.

 ## Configure GreyNoise on Cortex XSOAR